 Whole life insurance rates are usually higher than with other types of life insurance, because the policy lasts your entire life.
 That means you’re almost guaranteed a payout.

-How to get the best whole of life insurance
+How to get the best whole life insurance

 When you start looking for whole life insurance, you’ll need to find the whole life insurance policy that offers you the cover you need, at the best price.
-This will mean looking at a range of different life insurance companies that offer life insurance, UK wide.
+This will mean looking at a range of different whole life insurance companies, UK wide, that offer life insurance.

 Things to consider when considering a whole of life insurance policy:

 Amount of cover: Before you start looking at whole life insurance, think about how big you want the payout to be.
-Most companies let you choose any amount but, the higher the payout, the more expensive the monthly payments.
+For whole of life insurance, UK companies will mostly let you choose any amount but, the higher the payout, the more expensive the monthly payments.

 Your age:You’ll also need to think about how your age could affect the price of your monthly payments.
 The older you are, the more expensive your whole life insurance will be.

-Once you’ve thought about these points, you can do a life insurance comparison and get whole life insurance quotes.
+Once you’ve thought about these points, you can do a life insurance comparison and get the best quotes for whole of life insurance, UK wide.
 You’ll be able to find quotes online.
 Just click on ‘get quotes at the top of this page’.

 The amount of cover you’ll need from your whole life insurance might change as you go through life.
 If you pay off your mortgage, for example, your family might not need as much.
 Or, if you start having children, you might decide to get whole of life insurance that offers more cover.